ExWaltz/Scripts/README.md

 - dmenu

 ## ffyt
 This uses youtube-dl and ffplay to play youtube videos.
 You can add a second argument to specify quality.
-If nothing is inputed in the second argument the best quality will be picked
+If nothing is inputted in the second argument the best quality will be picked
 #### Dependencies
 - youtube-dl
 - ffmpeg